-We are proud to announce a new financial partnership with a firm called Castanea.
+We are proud to announce a new financial partnership with the private-equity firm Castanea Partners.
 They are highly respected in the private equity world and a group we have been wanting to work with for years.
 It’s an exciting moment for us, and I want to explain why.

 We are absolutely devoted to making better ice creams and bringing people together.
 It’s what gets us out of bed in the morning and keeps us up late at night.
 It’s why our company exists.